 Alignment

-When walking backward in the parallel system, the free leg should move in line with the hip rather than crossing over the standing leg, as crossing can create a distorted line.
-Even in the cross system, excessive crossing can lead to a winding path.
-Instead, you should swivel your hips slightly and move your leg in line with the hip.
-The hip rotation should be minimal since you are simply walking backward along the line of dance in the cross system, not performing a back ocho.
+When walking backward in the parallel system, the free leg should travel in line with the hip, not across the standing leg.
+Crossing distorts your line and affects balance.
+Even walking in the cross system, excessive crossing will cause a winding path.
+Instead, keep the hip rotation minimal—you are simply walking backward along the line of dance in the cross system, not performing a back ocho.
 Overturning the hips can disrupt stability.

 Synchronization

 Tango walking is a synchronized movement.
 The two partners walk not as independent individuals but as one cohesive unit.
-Their legs should start, move, and arrive together with exactly the same timing and pace.
-The woman must closely mirror the man's movements and avoid landing her foot too early, before he completes his step.
+Their legs must start, travel, and arrive together with exactly the same timing and pace.
+The woman should closely mirror the man's movements and avoid landing her foot too early, before he completes his step.
 A common issue is that she walks on her own and lands her foot on the floor before he lands his foot, causing him to step on her toes.
-The correct way is holding her free leg outstretched in the air to allow him to push her, along with the push of her own standing leg, so that their active legs land on the floor at the same time and with the same pace.
+The correct way is to hold the free leg extended, allowing the man to push her, along with the push of her own standing leg, so that their active legs land on the floor at the same time and with the same pace.

-One's walk defines one's tango.
+Your walk defines your tango.
 The following video, dedicated to Andrea Misse, a brilliant tango dancer died too young in a car accident in 2012, is a good example.
-Please pay attention to Andrea's walk and see how it relates to her dance.
-Walking is not only a significant part of tango but also the foundation of the dance because other tango steps are but variations of the walk.
+Notice how Andrea’s elegant walk is central to her overall dance.
+Walking is not just a part of tango—it is the foundation.
+All other steps are variations of the walk.
 For a woman, elegant walk is a guaranteed eye catcher and proof of her ability.
 By learning to walk elegantly, your tango can be improved in more ways than you can imagine.
 (See Walk.)

 ReplyDelete